 Start by adding 2 Tbsp flour, 2 Tbsp chili powder, and 2 Tbsp oil to a pot.
 I use McCormick’s chili powder, which is not spicy, just flavorful, so don’t be frightened by the large quantity in the recipe.
 All of the heat comes from the cayenne pepper.

 Whisk these ingredients together and allow them to come up to a bubble over medium heat, whisking the whole time.
 Whisk and cook for one minute.
 This will toast the flour and chili powder, adding to the flavor depth and making sure that the flour doesn’t taste like paste.

-See how it coats my spoon?
-Perfect.
-Now taste it and add salt to your liking.
+Let the sauce come up to a simmer and it will begin to thicken.
+Taste the sauce and add salt to your liking.
 Start with about 1/2 teaspoon and add more if needed.
 The salt will really help bring out the flavors.
-If you’re using chicken broth, you might not need to add any at all.
+If you’re using broth in place of water, you might not need to add any at all.